9 Top Companies that Buy Houses for Cash in 2024

 MarketPro Homebuyers

-Locations: MarketPro Homebuyers serves over 25 counties throughout Virginia, Maryland, Pennsylvania, Washington, D.C., and Florida.
+Locations: MarketPro Homebuyers serves over 25 counties throughout Virginia, Maryland, Pennsylvania, Washington, D.C., Georgia, and Florida.
 Click on your state’s link for more information about areas where the company operates.

 Closing costs: No closing costs; MarketPro Homebuyers covers them.